StakerDAO/blend/docs/specification.md

 ## Multisig
 Our Registry and BlendToken contracts are upgradeable.
-Moreover, all three of our logic contracts – Registry, BlendToken, and Orchestrator – are _Ownable,_ i.e. they have an owner that can assign addresses of different entities such as distribution or registry backend, collect BLEND tokens from Orchestrator, etc.
+Moreover, all three of our logic contracts – Registry, BlendToken, and Orchestrator – are _Ownable,_ i.e. they have an owner that can assign addresses of different entities such as distribution or registry backend, collect BLND tokens from Orchestrator, etc.

 To govern the upgrades, and to manage the contracts, we use a special Multisig contract.
 We chose to implement the Multisig from scratch rather than use the existing alternatives because we needed an off-chain signing flow.